pondersource/nextcloud-mfa-awareness/README.md

 If you run this on mesh.pondersource.org, try https://mesh.pondersource.org:8081 or https://mesh.pondersource.org:5800 and then visit https://sunet-nc2 using the browser-inside-a-browser.

 In the case of `./setup.sh gss`, the gss master will be accessable on  https://sunet-nc2/ / https://<host>:8080/

+NB: the gss slave is hard-coded to redirect you to http://localhost:8080 when you're not logged in, even if that may not be the correct URL of your gss master.
+To test the gss setup, make sure to log in to the gss master instead.